CLion2/A-S-Bookstore/README.md

 ## Credits

-All images used in this project are from Adobe Stock royalty-free images.
+All background images used in this project are from Adobe Stock royalty-free images.

-## Image Credits

 The book cover images used in this project are sourced from the Google Books API.

 ## Legal Notice